A Comprehensive Guide to Recognising and Addressing Symptoms for Optimal Mind Health

 Community resources are an essential part of this safety network.
 They come in many forms and provide various services to help you maintain your mental health.

-Many local resources, such as therapy groups and community centres offering classes, are dedicated to wellbeing.
+Many local resources, such as therapy groups and community centres offering mindfulness classes, are dedicated to wellbeing.
 This provides tangible support and helps create a sense of belonging.

 It includes anything from family and friends who listen when you need to talk to organised support groups for people experiencing similar challenges.